excubitrix/42cursus/Libft/README.md

 # :large_orange_diamond: Libft &ensp; ![42Project Score](https://badge42.herokuapp.com/api/project/floogman/Libft)

 This is the very first project of the 2019 42cursus.
-Its aim is to recode a selection of useful standard library functions and build our own C library.
+Its objective is to recode a selection of useful standard library functions and build our own C library.

 ## :small_orange_diamond: Instructions